thunderbird89/esf/stories/story-knock-knock.md

 > "They're boarding," the sensor officer said, her voice incredulous.
 "They just punched through the hull and boarded a battleship in the middle of a firefight."

 Reeves stared at the tactical display, watching the Wraith's transponder disappear inside the *Crimson Fang*'s hull.
-A moment later, proximity sensors registered movement—armored figures, small arms fire, localized energy discharges.
+A moment later, proximity sensors registered movement - armored figures, small arms fire, localized energy discharges.

 A boarding team.
 Fighting their way through the ship.

 > "Mark their position," Reeves ordered.
-"Adjust fire pattern—I want sustained pressure on that battleship, but avoid hitting anything near the boarding team's location.
+"Adjust fire pattern - I want sustained pressure on that battleship, but avoid hitting anything near the boarding team's location.
 Let's see if they can create some chaos in there."

 On the display, the tiny cluster of blue icons representing the boarding team pushed deeper into the ship, moving fast, weapons hot.
-They were heading toward something—a specific objective.
+They were heading toward something - a specific objective.

 Whatever they were after, they were committed now.